lcleigh/music_library_database_app/README.md

 rackup
 ```
 I created this [Get Albums Route Recipe](link here "Get Albums Route Recipe") using this [Design Recipe](https://github.com/makersacademy/web-applications/blob/main/resources/sinatra_route_design_recipe_template.md "Design Recipe Template") template.

+I then followed the video and test drove a GET /albums route.

+Tasks:

+1. I have Test Driven a route for POST /albums to create a new album.

+2. I have Test Driven a route for GET /artists to get a list of all artists.

+3. I have Test Driven a route for POST /artists to create a new artist.